 At 1.8 miles, there is a spot one can view the Nisqually River Valley.
 The booming of the grouse and the tapping sounds of woodpeckers fill the ears.
 You can also occasionally see or meet a deer.
 Lichens and mosses nicely cling to trees.

 Another viewpoint lets you catch a glimpse of Mount Rainier, but this depends on how clear the day is.
 If it’s foggy, there is little to discern no matter how keenly you watch.
 You can also see the peak of Mount Rainier when atop the ridge.

-At the top, the trail intersects the Wonderland trail.
-From there, you turn right, then hike back on the back of The Ramparts to Longmire to complete the loop, but this time on Wonderland Trail.
+At the top, the Rampart Ridge trail intersects the Wonderland trail.
+From there, you turn right, then hike back on the back of The Rampart Ridge Trail to Longmire to complete the loop, but this time on Wonderland Trail.
 The journey back is approximately 1.3 miles.

 Along the way back, one sees the peaks of Iron Mountain and the Cougar Rock in the distance.
 But close within along the way are the broadleaf lupine and Magenta Paintbrush.
 Then you right back in the dense forest.
 There are creeks and birds to see as well.
 And the deer.

 The trail is also wider on your descend.
 The trees get taller the more you go down.
 Some hikers who have completed the Rampart Ridge Trail insist that the journey back is better than the first up to the top, in terms of the features to view.
 Towards the bottom, the trail crosses the Paradise – Longmire Road and runs parallel to it up to the Wonderland trail end, which is near the Longmire Museum.